-- 5.21 On the 9th June 2017, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and which is published on the SELEP website.

-- 5.22 The first stage, for scheme identification and assessment, is led by federated areas based on the submission of an expressions of interest form, and the consideration of projects against the eligibility criteria agreed by the Strategic Board.
-Each Federated Board is asked to nominate projects to be submitted for consideration by the SELEP.
-The total GPF ask for the projects nominated by the Federated Areas must not exceed 50% of the total GPF funding available across SELEP.

-- 5.23 For projects nominated by Federated Boards, scheme promoters are required to complete a strategic outline business case, which will be reviewed independently by the ITE (5.34 below),

-- 5.24 The independent assessment will be conducted based on the following criteria, as agreed by the Strategic Board:
+- U.2.1.
+On the 4th October 2019, the Strategic Board agreed the approach to the reinvestment of GPF capital funding and which is published on the website. - U.2.2.
+The first stage, for scheme identification and prioritisation, is led by federated areas based on the submission of an expressions of interest form.
+The initial prioritisation by the Federated Boards considers the projects fit with the GPF eligibility criteria and the projects fit with local and SELEP strategic objectives.
+Each Federated Board is asked to nominate projects to be submitted for consideration by the SELEP Ltd. - U.2.3.
+For projects nominated by Federated Boards, scheme promoters are required to complete a strategic outline business case, which will be reviewed independently by the ITE (V.1.1 below), - U.2.4.
+The independent assessment will be conducted based on the following criteria, as agreed by the Strategic Board: - i. need for Intervention; - ii. viability; - iii. deliverability; - iv. expected Benefits; - v. pace of benefit realisation; and - vi. contribution to the establishment of a revolving fund; - U.2.5.
+Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which are successfully allocated GPF are required to complete Gate 2 of the business case review process (V.2.16 below), and fulfil the value for money requirements (V.3.2 below), prior to a funding decision by the Accountability Board.

-- (a) scheme summary;

-- (b) strategic fit;

-- (c) infrastructure requirement;

-- (d) viability;

-- (e) deliverability;

-- (f) expected benefits;

-- (g) contribution to a revolving fund;

-- (h) risk

-- (i) state aid implications; and

-- (j) amount of GPF available.

-- 5.25 The independent assessment will be conducted to prepare a RAG (red amber green) rating for each project nominated by Federated Boards against each of the criteria; the outcome of this assessment will be used to support the prioritisation of projects by the Strategic Board or Investment Panel, should the